LibreSSL: History

 After the Heartbleed security vulnerability was discovered in OpenSSL, the OpenBSD team audited the codebase and decided it was necessary to fork OpenSSL to remove dangerous code.
 The libressl.org domain was registered on 11 April 2014; the project announced the name on 22 April 2014.
 In the first week of development, more than 90,000 lines of C code were removed.
 Unused code was removed, and support for obsolete operating systems (Classic Mac OS, NetWare, OS/2, 16-bit Windows) and some older operating systems (OpenVMS) was removed.

 LibreSSL was initially developed as an intended replacement for OpenSSL in OpenBSD 5.6, and was ported to other platforms once a stripped-down version of the library was stable.
 As of April 2014, the project was seeking a "stable commitment" of external funding.
 On 17 May 2014, Bob Beck presented "LibreSSL: The First 30 Days, and What The Future Holds" during the 2014 BSDCan conference, in which he described the progress made in the first month.
 On 5 June 2014, several OpenSSL bugs became public.
 While several projects were notified in advance, LibreSSL was not; Theo de Raadt accused the OpenSSL developers of intentionally withholding this information from OpenBSD and LibreSSL.

 On 20 June 2014, Google created another fork of OpenSSL called BoringSSL, and promised to exchange fixes with LibreSSL.
 Google has already relicensed some of its contributions under the ISC license, as it was requested by the LibreSSL developers.
 On 21 June 2014, Theo de Raadt welcomed BoringSSL and outlined the plans for LibreSSL-portable.
 Starting on 8 July, code porting for macOS and Solaris began, while the initial porting to Linux began on 20 June.

-As of 2021, OpenBSD uses LibreSSL as the primary SSL library.
+As of 2021, OpenBSD uses LibreSSL as the primary TLS library.
 Alpine Linux supported LibreSSL as its primary TLS library for three years, until release 3.9.0 in January 2019.
 Gentoo supported LibreSSL until February 2021.
-Python 3.10 drops LibreSSL support after being supported since Python 3.4.3 (2015).
+Python 3.10 dropped LibreSSL after being supported since Python 3.4.3 (2015).